 For example, you have until November 30 to enroll in a Medicare supplement plan if your Medicare Part B coverage began on June 1.
 If you miss this six-month window, the insurance company has the right to ask medical questions on its application and can deny you coverage if your health conditions make you ineligible.

 If you enroll during the enrollment period and are approved, the insurance company can refuse to cover out-of-pocket costs for any pre-existing health problem for up to six months.
 It is known as a “pre-existing condition waiting period.”
 After six months, the Medigap policy will cover the pre-existing condition.

 You generally don’t need to renew coverage each year, no matter what type of Medicare plan you have.
 But benefits may change, so it’s still smart to review your plan each year to make sure it’s the best.
 For example, a pharmacy or provider network may change, causing your costs to increase.

 Need more information about Medicare and cancer?
-We have licensed Medicare agents available to walk you through your plan options that may cover your specific cancer treatment and care.
+Call 800-620-4519 to speak with one of our licensed Medicare agents to learn more about your plan options that may cover your specific cancer treatment and care.

 Short Term Medical Insurance

 Limited Fixed Indemnity Plans